tristanmyers/learning_gamedev/notes.md

 > Frames?

-Each frame is an iteration of game loop, initialize -> update -> draw It is import that a game loop has a delay to reduce CPU usage.
+Each frame is an iteration of game loop, initialize -> update -> draw

+It is important that a game loop has a delay to reduce CPU usage.
 The delay time effects ticks per second.

 > When does one worry about thread management?
 > How do I manage threads?